Kinto/kinto/docs/api/authentication.rst

 Firefox Account
 ===============

+Currently, the default authentication relies on :term:`Firefox Accounts`, but any -:ref:`authentication backend supported by Pyramid can be used <configuration-authentication>`.

+By default, if no policy is configured, a policy for :term:`Firefox Accounts` is setup.

 Obtain the token
 ----------------

 Using the Web UI
 ::::::::::::::::

+If *OAuth Relier* endpoints are enabled :ref:`in configuration <configuration-authentication>`, this policy provides some API endpoints to perform the *OAuth* dance, and obtain the token using HTTP redirections.

 * Navigate the client to ``GET /v1/fxa-oauth/login?redirect=http://app-endpoint/#``.
 There, a session cookie will be set, and the client will be redirected to a login